 Forest systems contain approximately half of the carbon held on the planet, with much of this forest carbon locked up in wood.
 The structural and physiological traits of woody tissue (xylem) strongly influence growth, mortality and decomposition rates of trees.
 Knowledge of these characteristics is therefore key to understanding forest carbon, nutrient and hydrological cycles.
 Although wood represents the majority (>90%) of biomass of a mature tree, the xylem traits are understudied compared with leaf traits.
 This represents a fundamental knowledge gap in what is required to make predictions about plant and ecosystem function.
 To address this knowledge gap we are examining xylem traits that control hydraulic efficiency, stress tolerance, construction cost, and growth rates.

 Overall, the structure of xylem can be represented as a series of cost-benefit trade-offs where conductive efficiency and low construction cost are balanced against safety from dysfunction and increased biomechanical support.
 Although wood traits have recently received considerable attention, we still lack a clear understanding of how these trade-offs are coordinated across broad geographical and taxonomic scales.
 A recent data synthesis of xylem functional traits is allowing us to examine these trade-offs in a quantitative manner.
-The database includes trait values for 2072 specimens (21 ferns, 478 gymnosperms, 1573 angiosperms) and 1077 unique species.
+The database is currently being updated and includes trait values for 5,786 observations.
 The database is focused on vulnerability to embolism (P50) and hydraulic conductivity (KS and KL) but contains data for around 80 traits, including anatomical and biomechanical traits, leaf phenology, morphology and environmental data.
 More information on the database is available here.